-However, the zone maps show an average weather condition but in real-time you may get an early or late frost or sometimes no frost at all in some parts of Florida.
+However, the zone maps show an average weather conditions, but in real-time, you may get an early or late frost or sometimes no frost at all in some parts of Florida.

 Tips 3: Tomato Planting Guide for Florida

 The weather condition is unpredictable in Florida.
 But you have to prepare your stuff ready to get the season from the beginning.
-To do that you should know the basic planting calendar for tomatoes.
-Always concern about the weather forecast to take necessary steps before planting tomatoes.
+To do that, you should know the basic planting calendar for tomatoes.
+Always be concerned about the weather forecast to take necessary steps before planting tomatoes.

 North Florida Tomato Growing Season: